Aliases for CCL11 Gene

 GeneCards Summary for CCL11 Gene

 CCL11 (C-C Motif Chemokine Ligand 11) is a Protein Coding gene.
 Diseases associated with CCL11 include Asthma and Human Immunodeficiency Virus Type 1.
-Among its related pathways are PEDF Induced Signaling and Akt Signaling.
+Among its related pathways are IL4-mediated signaling events and PEDF Induced Signaling.
 Gene Ontology (GO) annotations related to this gene include chemokine activity.
 An important paralog of this gene is CCL2.

 UniProtKB/Swiss-Prot Summary for CCL11 Gene